When Deciding On a Selling Price For Your Townhouse or Apartment Condo, Here Are a Few Things That Go On That You May Not Be Aware Occurs!

-You have decided to sell your home and have a fairly good idea of what you think it is worth.
+You have decided to sell your home and have a relatively good idea of what you think it is worth.
 Being a sensible home seller, you schedule appointments with three local real estate representatives, (or a friend of a friend who has a friend).
-They set up a time with you and maybe arrive with a “Competitive Market Analysis” (which no longer is an accurate tool, I’ll cover that in another report) and they each recommend a specific sales price.
+They set up a time with you and maybe arrive with a “Competitive Market Analysis” (which no longer is an accurate tool, I’ll cover that in another report), and they each recommend a specific sales price.

 Amazingly, two of the Realtors have suggested prices that are lower than what you expected.
 Even though they have backed up their recommendations with recent sales data of similar homes, you remain convinced your property is worth more.

 When you interview the third Realtor’s figures, his or her numbers are much more in line with what you think your home is worth.
 Or they may have even suggested to you a higher price.
 Wow!
-Now you are happy and an exited home seller, perhaps already counting the money.
+Now you are happy and an excited home seller, perhaps already counting the money.

 A Sales Practice Called “Buying a Listing”

 If you are like most people, you have chosen Realtor number three.
 Realtor # 3 seems willing to listen to your input and work with you.
 A Realtor that cares about putting the most money in your pocket.
 A Realtor that is willing to start at your price and if you need to drop the price later, you can do that easily, right?